Philippines-CPP/NPA (1969 – 2017)

 1994 At least 200 people were killed.

-2000 After the suspension of peace talks in 1999, the peace process remained stalled.
+2000 The peace process remained stalled.

 1999 Peace talks between the government and rebels were suspended in May after the Senate endorsed the Visiting Forces Agreement, allowing U.S. forces to conduct joint military exercises with their Filipino counterparts.

-1998 A month after newly elected President Joseph Estrada signed an August human-rights accord with communist rebels, the government postponed planned peace talks.
+1998 A month after newly elected President Joseph Estrada signed an August human rights accord with communist rebels, the government postponed planned peace talks.